 Judges may not have or have had any formal association with the candidate poster assigned to them for review.
 Judges must recuse themselves from evaluating any candidate wherein there exists a relationship such as family, business, financial or other, e.g. academic, student/professional association.
 Judges must sign a conflict of interest certification form ensuring no improper relationships exist.
 It is expected that any potential conflicts are declared by the judges.
 The Student Poster Award Judging Panel Chair makes the final decision on any questionable issues.

-Candidates for the award are asked to upload their posters online for review and judging by Wednesday, December 15, 2021.
-Presenters must meet the pre-screening submission deadline in order to be eligible for the award.
-The Judging Panel Chair will assign each judge a pre-determined number of posters to view and judge using an online review site.
+Candidates for the award are asked to upload their poster online for review and judging by 10 April 2023.
+Presenters must meet this pre-screening submission deadline in order to be eligible for the award.
+The award Chair will assign each judge a pre-determined number of posters to view and judge using an online review site.

-The pre-conference panel of judges will narrow the field (based on scores submitted as per the criteria below) to five (5) posters to compete for the award during SLAS2022.
+The pre-conference panel of judges will narrow the field (based on scores submitted as per the criteria below) to five (5) posters to compete for the award during SLAS Europe 2023.
 Each of the top five (5) authors will be notified of their standing prior to the start of the virtual conference.

 In scoring the posters the judges will consider the following:

-The panel of judges will view and score the top five (5) posters at SLAS2022 between Monday, February 7.
+The on-site panel of judges will view and score the top five (5) posters during the student poster session on Wednesday, 24 May.
 The panel of judges will have a set amount of time to access each poster presentation before moving on to the next poster.
 This will include a question-and-answer period.
 Presenters will be notified of the approximate time the judges will visit each poster and of the time constraints of the presentation.

 Each of the top five (5) presenters is required to remain available for the duration of the poster session in order to be eligible for the award.
 Once the panel of judges has determined the three winners, the Student Poster Award Chair will notify the winners and provide details regarding award disbursement.